La ValléeVendeuil, Northern France

 This is a large lake but don’t be put off by its size – there are little corners to fish, islands to cast too (and fish from!) and huge beds of lilies.
 There are also numerous bays to stalk fish in.
 The lake is fed by fresh natural springs which give the water a very rich biodiversity.
 The northern end of the lake can be crystal clear, full of water life and alive with natural food whilst the southern end tends to have a green tinge which is caused by phyloplankton which is the basis for a good food chain for the fish.

 The main features of the lake are several islands, numerous bays, overhanging trees and lilly-fringed margins.
 The lake itself is surrounded by mature trees, willow and shrubs.
 The lakebed is littered with gravel bars, silt pockets and deep gullies.
 The water depth varies from around 18in to 12ft (0.5m to 4m).
-The lake itself is generally free of snags but there are submerged trees around the edge which are natural fish-holding area and there are numerous large areas of lilies.
+The lake itself has a few snags with some submerged trees around the edge which are natural fish-holding area and there are numerous large areas of lilies.
 In short, this lake has just about everything an angler could wish for and choosing a swim is really hard – there’s just so many features to choose from!

 The fish feed up on crayfish and mussels so they have plenty of natural food to feed on.
 The owners have re-stocked several times to ensure that the fish stocks can be classed as first rate.
 This is a water where bigger carp are often seen but can be quite tricky to catch.
 There are plenty of carp in the 15-20kg range though and blanks are rare.